UrryKurtz/yodps_bin/README.md

 ├── yo_alsa                   - Util to capture and redplay from ALSA devices ├── yo_broker                 - Core component of YODPS, but system also can run in a brokerless mode.
 ├── yo_can_in                 - CAN/CAN FD receiver node
+├── yo_can_out                - CAN/CAN FD transmitter node
+├── yo_cv                     - OpenCV node.
+Creates a point cloud from two syncronized stereo video streams.
 ├── yo_gps                    - Node receiving GPS data from gpsd
 ├── yo_jack                   - Jack Audio YODPS node
 ├── yo_lidar_in               - Converter for Lidar UDP data into polylines.